-- Determine the overall approach to installation of CI field equipment to be performed in Step 5 (e.g., in-house installation or contractor installation). - Develop agency-required construction plans (i.e., as-builts or design documentation) as per local approaches to construction that could be used as specifications for the procurement of construction services in Step 4 to support installation in Step 6.
-Construction plans for Cl systems will typically include: - Locations where RSUs will be mounted, including mounting devices and mounting heights. - mounting instructions from vendor products should be reviewed and considered during this development); - Maximum mounting heights are regulated by the FCC.
-From a procurement standpoint, a mounting range will indicate to a potential contractor of a bucket truck is needed to mount the RSU. - Descriptions of cable connections needed to connect the TSC, TMS, SCMS source, and RTCM source to the RSU; and - Additional power supplies (if needed) or communications capabilities added.
+• Determine the overall approach to installation of CI field equipment to be performed in Step 5 (e.g., in-house installation or contractor installation).

+- Develop agency-required construction plans (i.e., as-builts or design documentation) as per local approaches to construction that could be used as specifications for the procurement of construction services in Step 4 to support installation in Step 6.
+Construction plans for CI systems will typically include: - Locations where RSUs will be mounted, including mounting devices and mounting heights, as logged in Documentation #2.9. - Mounting instructions from vendor products should be reviewed and considered during this development); - Maximum mounting heights are regulated by the FCC.
+From a procurement standpoint, a mounting range will indicate to a potential contractor if a bucket truck is needed to mount the RSU. - Descriptions of cable connections needed to connect the TSC, TMS, SCMS source, and RTCM source to the RSU; and - Additional power supplies (if needed) or communications capabilities added.